 In the November 1936 Madrid became the focus of world attention.
 The capital of Spain was held by the republicans but General Franco’s rebel army was closing in fast and few expected the city to survive the final assault Yet Madrid did not fall.
 Ordinary Madrileños and volunteers from the International Brigades fought tooth and nail defend Madrid in the parks, streets and university campus close to the city centre.
 Under the famous slogan ‘No Pasarán’ (they will not pass) the nationalist advance was held in a battle which has been compared to Stalingrad and entered into legend.

-This tour will explain how the struggle for Madrid unfolded in the tense, desperate weeks of November 1936.
+This walking tour will explain how the struggle for Madrid unfolded in the tense, desperate weeks of November 1936.
 It tells the story of ‘No Pasarán’ (‘they shall not pass’) the republican slogan used during the defence of Madrid.
 It is an extraordinary tale of an exceptional time driven by remarkable people.

-We will explore the front line of the fighting as the battle raged in the parks, streets and on the University campus close to the city centre.
+Our walk will explore the front line of the fighting as the battle raged in the parks, streets and on the University campus close to the city centre.
 Our tour will cover the battlefield on the western side of Madrid where the most important action took place.
 We will visit the Parque Debod (Debod Park),Parque Oeste (West Park) and University campus stopping along the way to see the remains of the war which are still there today (above).
 Looking out over the river Manzanares and the Casa de Campo we will see the nationalist artillery positions from which they shelled the city night and day.
 On the bike tour will head down river to see the remains of the Pasarela de la Muerte (gangway of death), used by the nationalists to supply troops in their bridgehead stronghold in the University campus.
-We will visit the key points of interest in the University, where the terrain and many of the buildings still bear scars from the fighting.
+We will walk along the front line and visit the key points of interest in the University, where the terrain and many of the buildings still bear scars from the fighting.

-The tour will also tell the story of the volunteers of the International Brigades, like writer John Cornford, who came to fight for the republican cause in Spain.
+The walking tour will also tell the story of the volunteers of the International Brigades, like writer John Cornford, who came to fight for the republican cause in Spain.
 And on the university campus we will see the only memorial in Madrid to the those volunteers many of whom, like Cornford, fought – and died – in the fighting across the university.

-On arrangement, the tour leaves Madrid at 10:00 am from the principal entrance to Parque Debod, beneath the fallen soldier memorial.
+On arrangement, the walking tour leaves Madrid at 10:00 am from the principal entrance to Parque Debod, beneath the fallen soldier memorial.
 The Parque Debod entrance is at the junction Calle Ferraz with Paseo Pintor Rosales, opposite the Plaza de España.

 contact us at email@example.com